vigneshbhuvan-nus/tp/docs/UserGuide.md

   - [Saving the data](#saving-the-data)
   - [FAQ (WIP)](#faq-wip)
   - [Command summary](#command-summary)

+### 1. What is GreenTea?

+GreenTea is a **desktop app for learning a new language, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It adopts the Leitner flashcard system, a proven method to helps users retain memory in the context of learning a new language.
+This app is perfect for users who wish to optimise their time learning a new language.
+In this User Guide (UG), you will learn about the various commands and actions that would allow you to use GreenTea seamlessly.

 ### Viewing help: `help`

-Shows a cheat-sheet of commands in addition to a link of this UG.
+Shows a cheat-sheet of commands in addition to a link to this User Guide.

 Format: `help`